Engin-Boot/pong-stage-aditiambadkar/Stage0/sequence-start.md

 If the player clicks on "Existing Player" option from the main menu and one or more existing players are available, display-Existing-Players displays icons of all existing players and player clicks one of them.
+4. After player selection the display-Player-Menu displays "Store", "Start Game" "Profile Details" and "Player Items" options.
+Player clicks on "Start Game" option start-New-Game-Player-Computer initiates new game.
-4. After player selection get-Game-Level displays 3 game level options "Easy", "Medium" and "Hard".
+5. The get-Game-Level displays 3 game level options "Easy", "Medium" and "Hard".
-5. If the player clicks on "Easy" option, the pong ball direction randomness is set to 50% which increases by 10% after subsequent player point and pong ball speed is set to 1 which increases by 1 after subsequent player point.
+If the player clicks on "Easy" option, the pong ball direction randomness is set to 50% which increases by 10% after subsequent player point and pong ball speed is set to 1 which increases by 1 after subsequent player point.
 If the player clicks on "Medium" option, the pong ball direction randomness